 If morality, identity, beliefs, and thoughts are imbued with piety, then the actions are moral.
 If not, they are sinful.
 Depending on that morality and immorality, a self-reinforcing moral cycle or a self-negating immoral cycle is created.
 Thereby, empires can rise and fall if they are immoral.
 But empires can be sustained if they are moral.
 Longevity is a function of sin and piety.

 Of course, the materialist doesn’t want to hear that.
 He has to create another explanation that detaches history from the ideas of sin and piety because dwelling on sin and piety doesn’t suit a society already living in sin.
-It cannot delegitimize itself by talking about sin.
+It cannot delegitimize itself by talking about sin and piety.
 Thus, all historical narratives are messy, mostly false, and select or twist facts to peddle an agenda.

 The result of such histories is many-fold.
 The culture-driven history (that we are a great culture) makes people feel good by telling them how the past had destined them for the great present, without explaining how they went down or weren’t always powerful.
 The accident-driven history (that attributes events to climate change, access to water and land, and availability of animals) shifts the blame to one of the numerous observed facts without explaining why other facts did not play an important role.
 The agency-driven history (that one or two people created a drastic change) again shifts the responsibility to individuals without explaining how other individuals did not have an impact.